History of Pennsylvania State University

 The Pennsylvania State University was founded on February 22, 1855 by act P.L.46, No.50 of the General Assembly of the Commonwealth of Pennsylvania as the Farmers' High School of Pennsylvania.
 Centre County became the home of the new school when James Irvin of Bellefonte donated 200 acres (809,000 m^{2}) of land and sold the trustees 200 acres more.
 In 1861, Penn State graduated its first class, marking the first graduates of a baccalaureate program at an American agricultural college.
 On May 1, 1862, the school's name was changed to the Agricultural College of Pennsylvania, and with the passage of the Morrill Land-Grant Act, Pennsylvania selected the school in 1863 to be the state's sole land grant college.
 In the following years, enrollment fell as the school tried to balance purely agricultural studies with more classic education, falling to 64 undergraduates in 1875, a year after the school's name changed once again to the Pennsylvania State College.

 During this period, the college was financed by tuition and the sale of the land scrip which Pennsylvania received from the Federal government under the Morrill Act.
 The state did not appropriate funds for the maintenance of the college until 1887.
 However, the Legislature appropriated $50,000 to complete Old Main in 1860.
 In 1873, Rebecca Hannah Ewing became the college's first woman graduate.

+The first African American admitted to Penn State was Ralph E. Brock in 1903 when he was enrolled at Pennsylvania State Forest Academy.
+The first African American to graduate was Calvin H. Waller, who earned a degree in agriculture.
+The first African-American woman admitted was Mildred Settle in 1929, and she was the first to graduate in 1932.
+She graduated with honors and the highest grades in the home economics department.
+The first full-time African American faculty member was Mary Godfrey, who was hired in 1956 as an assistant professor of art education.